-- 1. Loosen lock screw on end cap, Figure 29. - 2.
-Turning end cap farther on inner cap will give a "more positive Detent Feel". - 3.
-Turning end cap farther off inner cap will give a "softer Detent Feel". - 4.
+- 1. Loosen lock screw on end cap, Figure 28. - 2.
+Turning end cap further on inner cap will give a "more positive Detent Feel". - 3.
+Turning end cap further off inner cap will give a "Softer Detent Feel". - 4.
 Tighten lock screw after adjusting so it seats on a flat spot of the inner cap.